Demystifying PCI DSS standards: Myths and merchant responsibilities

 Step 2: Remediation.
 Fixing vulnerabilities and eliminating the storage of unprotected cardholder data.

 Step 3: Reporting.
 Compiling and submitting required reports to the appropriate acquiring bank and card brands.

 How do I know if I'm compliant?

 There are a few ways to confirm compliance.
 The first is to engage a qualified security assessor or an approved scanning vendor to evaluate your procedures.
-These organizations can scan your system for vulnerabilities.
+These organizations can scan your system for vulnerabilities and its risk for fraud.
 The PCI SSC offers a list of approved vendors to get you started.

 Another option is to perform a self-evaluation to assess your compliance.
 The PCI SSC offers a self-assessment questionnaire to help you understand areas where you're compliant and where you might need additional support.

 While every merchant that processes, stores or transmits cardholder data must comply with PCI DSS standards, not every merchant has to validate compliance.
 The credit card brands have their own rules about what "level" of merchants need to validate compliance.
 These levels are based on the number of annual transactions the merchant processes.
 You can find more information on validation requirements with the following card brands:

 What if I don't comply?